 If you rent a house or flat it should not be affected if you start an IVA.
 However there may be implications if you decide to move to a new property.

-- Can you continue to rent a house if you start an IVA?
+- Can you continue to rent your house if you start an IVA?

 - The implications of moving to a new rented property

-- Will your Credit Rating prevent you from moving?
+- Will your Credit Rating stop you moving?

-Can you continue to Rent a House if you start an IVA?
+Can you continue to Rent your House if you start an IVA?